polterguy/polterguy.github.io/tutorials/use-case-translation/index.md

 ![Editing your translation entities](https://servergardens.files.wordpress.com/2020/10/editing-translation-entities.png)

-# Wrapping up

-If you want to be a little bit advanced, you might want to create *one addition* HTTP endpoint for retrieving the contents of both your tables, where you apply some HTTP Cache-Control, in addition to some server side caching.
-If you [buy a license](https://servergardens.com/buy/), and [asks me nicely](mailto:thomas@servergardens.com), maybe I'll send you some code illustrating how to do this.
-This of course, makes your HTTP GET endpoints a gazillion times faster, by applying *both* server side caching, in addition to a `Cache-Control` HTTP header as your endpoint is invoked, making everything blisteringly much faster.
-Hint, *don't cache too long*.
-5 minutes should be more than enough.

 ## Getting started

 1. Make sure you have the latest version of Magic, at least version 8.4.1